 Section List Actions / Additional Control Measures Date action to be carried out Person Responsible Ensure good hygiene for everyone Visitors have to follow school protocol and fill in details on a track and trace information sheet before entering school building.
 Masks to be worn inside school building.
 Track and trace September 1 st - ongoing.
 Office staff /Head Pupil /staff related issues Regular updates via email/text to inform parents/ carers of any changes and direction to school website and risk assessments.
 New guidance updated as received from NHS/PHE/ Gov/Dept of Ed September 1 st - ongoing.
 Headteacher Pupil /staff related issues Contractors on site during/ after school hours and weekends.
 All risks and arrangements shared with lead from Central Premises team.
 September 1 st - ongoing.
 Site Manager/ Central Lead Pupil /staff related issues Face coverings no longer required at drop-off/collection.
 We have requested face coverings are once again worn due to the new variant.
 Face coverings are required for use in the reception area and other communal areas for visitors, and if visiting school alongside other parents for an event or performance e.g. music performance.
 Contractors will require face coverings when working alongside others, or if working in communal areas.
 Where visitors are working with a smaller, consistent group of children or individuals (e.g. supply teachers, workshop providers and reading volunteers), face coverings will not be required but will be a personal choice.
 For staff, face coverings around school will be a personal choice/ are recommended now,.
-Staff should wear face coverings amongst large groups of visitors where distancing cannot be maintained.
-As above Headteacher/all staff
+Staff should wear face coverings amongst large groups of visitors where distancing cannot be As above Headteacher/all staff

-Pupil /staff related be updated as changes occursissues Plan will be shared with all staff prior to the start of term and will ir.
-As above Headteacher school for events linked to Christmas Concern to all our stakehold Actions: Restricted numbers bubbles.
-Separate controlled Return to all adults your child/ren.
-Restricting the num Ask you to leave the Ask any adult visitin the potential implications for schools will clearly be a major lers.
-We are still going to continue with our Christmas events. for each performance and we do not cross over our key stage entrances and exits on site wearing face covering when dropping off and collecting ber of adults dropping off and collecting the children from school.
-Exchool site promptly and not gather in groups.
-In groups are ground to wear a mask when moving around the building.
-Experience when it comes to Covid symptoms and regular opriate.
+Pupil /staff related A Safer Working Procedures Plan will be shared with all staff prior to the start of term and will be updated as changes occur.
+As above Headteacher issues Visits into school for events linked to Christmas The new covid-19 variant and the potential implications for schools will clearly be a major concern to all our stakeholders.
+We are still going to continue with our Christmas events.
+Actions: Restricted numbers for each performance and we do not cross over our key stage bubbles.
+Separate controlled entrances and exits Return to all adults on site wearing face covering when dropping off and collecting your child/ren.
+Restricting the number of adults dropping off and collecting the children from school.
+Ask you to leave the school site promptly and not gather in groups.
+Ask any adult visiting school to wear a mask when moving around the building.
+Re-emphasise the need for vigilance when it comes to Covid symptoms and regular testing where appropriate.
 November 30 th 2021- on going with PHE and Gov advice.
 On-going Headteacher/all staff